 How to buy a car with bad credit

-However the situation arises, bad credit* does not necessarily signal the end of the road for car shoppers.
+However the situation arises, bad credit* doesn’t necessarily signal the end of the road for car shoppers.
 In fact, the good news is that there are many qualified buyers with poor credit who are taking the wheel with the help of financing.
 And they can enjoy a lot of the same conveniences as buyers with better credit, such as preapproval.

-Every car shopper’s position is different, and planning your car-buying process may help you understand what’s right for your situation, and how best to achieve it.
+Every car shopper’s position is different, and planning your car-buying process will help you understand what’s right for your situation, and how best to achieve it.
 Here’s how to approach car loans when you have bad credit.

 Be sure to do your research